 In 2015, thanks to a very generous donation, we funded a new vehicle for LCECU to transport staff and patients to the slum areas.

-The funding includes two years of salary for a dental graduate who has a passion for community work.
-This person will talk to and treat the patients, capturing and analysing data along the way.
-The funding will also cover equipment and material to aid dental education including a large TV screen for the LCECU waiting area and a portable project for presentations at outreach clinics.
+This project sought to understand the fears and concerns of patients visiting the dental clinic and to assess their understanding of oral healthcare.
+The funding included two years of salary for a dental graduate who has a passion for community work.
+Dr Sylvia Moses treated the patients whilst also capturing and analysing data along the way.
+The funding also paid for equipment and material to aid dental education including a large TV screen for the LCECU waiting area and a portable projector for presentations at outreach clinics.